On the Kottwitz conjecture for local shtuka spaces: Endoscopy

 Here $\pi^s \mapsto \tau_{\pi^s}$ is a bijection $\Pi_{\phi^s}(H_1) \to \tx{Irr}(\pi_0(\tx{Cent}(\phi^s,\hat H_1)/Z(\hat H_1)^\Gamma))$ determined by an arbitrary choice of Whittaker datum for $H_1$.
 The argument in the proof of Lemma \ref{lem:deltaindep} shows the independence of $\tx{dim}(\tau_{\pi^s})$ of the choice of a Whittaker datum for $H_1$.

-The relationship between the virtual characters on $G$, $J_b$, and $H_1$, is expressed in terms of the Langlands-Shelstad transfer factor $\Delta_\tx{abs}'[\mf{\dot e},\mf{z},\mf{w},(\psi,z)]$ for the pair of groups $(H_1,G)$ and the corresponding Langlands-Shelstad transfer factor $\Delta_\tx{abs}'[\mf{\dot e},\mf{z},\mf{w},(\xi\circ\psi,\psi^{-1}(z_b)\cdot z)]$ for the pair of groups $(H_1,J_b)$, both of which are defined by \cite[(5.10)]{KalRI}.
+The relationship between the virtual characters on $G$, $G_{z_b}$, and $H_1$, is expressed in terms of the Langlands-Shelstad transfer factor $\Delta_\tx{abs}'[\mf{\dot e},\mf{z},\mf{w},(\psi,z)]$ for the pair of groups $(H_1,G)$ and the corresponding Langlands-Shelstad transfer factor $\Delta_\tx{abs}'[\mf{\dot e},\mf{z},\mf{w},(\xi\circ\psi,\psi^{-1}(z_b)\cdot z)]$ for the pair of groups $(H_1,G_{z_b})$, both of which are defined by \cite[(5.10)]{KalRI}.
 We will abbreviate both of them to just $\Delta$.
 It is a simple consequence of the Weyl integration formula that the character relation \cite[(5.11)]{KalRI} can be restated in terms of character functions (rather than character distributions) as

 for any strongly regular semi-simple element $g \in G(F)$.
 The sum on the right runs over stable conjugacy classes of strongly regular semi-simple elements of $H_1(F)$.
-We also have the analogous identity for $J_b$:
+We also have the analogous identity for $G_{z_b}$:

-We are only interested in the right hand sides of these two equations as a bridge between their left-hand sides.
+For the purposes of this paper, we are only interested in the right hand sides of these two equations as a bridge between their left-hand sides.
 Essential for this bridge is a certain compatibility between the transfer factors appearing on both right-hand sides: